Aleida K. Wahn

 I have blogged for Psychology Today, writing under the column “Personal Perspectives: The View From Here.”
 I have written human interest stories and motivational articles, encompassing a wide array of topics.
 My stories have included the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, to empowering stories such as the lessons I learned the year my husband almost died, how a victim of abuse and trafficking found healing and purpose, how a successful trial attorney turned childhood pain into power, and my day with the Border Angels leaving life-saving water.
 You may read my stories at: https://www.psychologytoday.com/blog/the-view-here

 I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at the San Diego County District Attorney’s Office, Gang Prosecution Unit.
 I conducted pretrial preparation of felony cases, researched and wrote motions, attended felony arraignments and preliminary hearings, photographed crime scenes with criminal investigators, and went on police-ride-alongs through gang territory.
-A highlight of law school was attending the summer program of the Institute of International and Comparative Law at The University of Paris, France.
+A highlight of law school was studying one summer at the Institute of International and Comparative Law at The University of Paris, France.
+During the program, I attended a lecture at the Palais de Justice and visited France’s important historical sites.

 My Legal Background

-After passing the California bar examination on my first attempt, I worked at the San Diego County District Attorney’s Office, Family Support Division.
-I worked as a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
+After passing the California bar exam, I worked at the San Diego County District Attorney’s Office, Family Support Division.
+I was a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
 I then became an associate attorney at The Law Offices of Sandra Joan Morris, a family law firm representing prominent San Diego families, successful individuals, and professional athletes.
-I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody and visitation litigation, and establishment of child and spousal support orders.
+I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody litigation, and establishment of child and spousal support orders.
+After taking some time off to raise a family, I returned to law working in criminal post-conviction and began writing about murder trials I attended.

 My Volunteer Work & Professional Affiliations